logos-co/nomos-node/nodes/nomos-node/README.md

 you can configure the mixclient as the `Sender` mode (like `nomos-node-1` or `nomos-node-2` above).
 Then, the Nomos node sends messages to the mixnet instead of broadcasting them directly through libp2p gossipsub.

-The mixclient in the `Sender` mode will splits a message into multiple Sphinx packets by constructing mix routes based on the mixnet topology configured, and sends packets to the mixnode.
+The mixclient in the `Sender` mode will split a message into multiple Sphinx packets by constructing mix routes based on the mixnet topology configured, and sends packets to the mixnode.

 #### SenderReceiver mode